magento/devdocs/guides/v1.0/migration/bk-migration-guide.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
   <p>The migration tool saves its current progress as it runs.
 If errors or user intervention stop it from running, the migration tool resumes progress at the last known good state.</p>
   <p>To force the migration tool to run from the beginning, use the <code>--reset</code>.
-In that case, we recommend you restore your Magento 2 database dump to prevent duplicatingfv previously migrated data.</p></span>
+In that case, we recommend you restore your Magento 2 database dump to prevent duplicating previously migrated data.</p></span>
 </div>

 <h3 id="migrate-command-delta">Incremental migration (delta mode)</h3>